-How to Implement a Successful Recycling Program Across Your Business
+Implementing A Successful Recycling Program Across Your Professional Services Business

-If you are like most companies, you already have trash and some recycling collection services for their office waste, not all companies have a strategic recycling plan, and that can cost you.
-Without a recycling plan, businesses can end up paying more than they need to for their waste collection, with large volumes of recyclable material ending up in the trash.
+If you are like most companies, you already have trash and some recycling collection services for your office waste.
+However, not all companies have a strategic recycling plan, and that can cost you.
+Without a recycling plan, businesses can end up paying more than they need to for their waste collection when large volumes of recyclable material end up in the trash.

-With companies increasingly being measured on their environmental performance as well as their financial capabilities as more emphasis is being placed on ESG (Environmental, Social, Governance) ratings.
-It’s now more important than ever to make sure that your waste management operation is as sustainable as it can possibly be.
-In this article, we look at the six steps you can take to ensure you create a successful recycling program across your entire business.
+Companies are increasingly being measured on their environmental performance as well as their financial capabilities as more emphasis is being placed on ESG (Environmental, Social, Governance) ratings.
+It’s now more important than ever to make sure your waste management operation is as sustainable as it can possibly be.
+Below, we look at six steps you can take to ensure you create a successful recycling program across your entire business.

 1. Ask Your Waste Management Provider to Perform a Waste Audit

-Before you can move forward with any plans to create an effective recycling program, you need to know exactly what waste types are produced, where they are generated, and in what volumes.
+Prior to moving forward with any plans to create an effective recycling program, you need to know exactly what waste types are produced, where they are generated, and in what volumes.
 A waste audit helps to accomplish this and shows where opportunities exist for your new recycling program, allowing you to see what recyclable materials are currently being disposed of with your trash.

-While it’s important to audit the trash that is generated by your business, it is also beneficial to perform an analysis of the recycling streams, to ensure that these are clean and uncontaminated.
-This information will guide future staff training and signage.
+Beyond the trash, it is very important to examine and perform an analysis of the recycling streams, to ensure that these are clean and uncontaminated.
+That information will help you to guide future staff training and signage.

 You should also establish the baseline diversion rate for your business.
 This is the percentage of your total waste that is recycled or reused, rather than being sent to landfill.
 The baseline diversion rate gives you a point of comparison to show the success of your new recycling program as you implement it.